EuroPython/website/data/pages-content/tickets.md

 keep in the know! -->

 ## How can I get a refund?
-We understand that things can be especially complicated during a pandemic.
-We aim to offer a full refund of your ticket(s) if your circumstances change.
+We understand things can be complicated at times and you may not be able to attend after booking your ticket.
+Therefore, we aim to offer a full refund of your ticket(s) if your circumstances change.
 Before 17 June, you can request a full refund from the order details link in your order confirmation email.
 After the date, please email us at [refunds@europython.eu](mailto:refunds@europython.eu) if you need a refund due to special circumstances.